Looking Closely at the Growth Curve for Applied Digital Corporation (APLD)

 APLD’s Market Performance

-APLD stocks went up by 3.96% for the week, with a monthly jump of 63.94% and a quarterly performance of 34.78%, while its annual performance rate touched -69.61%.
-The volatility ratio for the week stands at 9.53% while the volatility levels for the past 30 days are set at 10.68% for Applied Digital Corporation.
-The simple moving average for the period of the last 20 days is 26.46% for APLD stocks with a simple moving average of 54.22% for the last 200 days.
+APLD stocks went down by -11.14% for the week, with a monthly jump of 37.85% and a quarterly performance of 26.07%, while its annual performance rate touched -74.66%.
+The volatility ratio for the week stands at 8.57% while the volatility levels for the past 30 days are set at 10.37% for Applied Digital Corporation.
+The simple moving average for the period of the last 20 days is 1.65% for APLD stocks with a simple moving average of 34.22% for the last 200 days.

 Analysts’ Opinion of APLD